 This is not a review post.
-Although I will talk about whether or not I enjoyed this season, please do not expect a proper breakdown of its positive or negative points.
+Although I will discuss whether or not I enjoyed this season, please do not expect a proper breakdown of its positive or negative points.

 With that said, here are my impressions of Isekai Quartet 2.

-In my impressions on the first Isekai Quartet, I recommend watching all four shows – Konosuba, Overlord, Re:ZERO, and Youjo Senki – before watching.
-Does that now apply to Iseaki Quartet 2 as it had the introduction of The Rising of the Sheild Hero?
+Before watching, I recommend watching all four shows in my impressions on the first Isekai Quartet – Konosuba, Overlord, Re:ZERO, and Youjo Senki.
+Does that now apply to Iseaki Quartet 2 as it introduced The Rising of the Sheild Hero?

 Well, not to the same extent, but it couldn’t hurt.